bilal-aamer/bilal-aamer/README.md

 ## I'm a CS Student , AI/ML Enthusiast , Developer, and ex-GDSC Lead amd ex-ML Technical Leader!!

 - 🌱 I’m currently "trying" learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2022 Goals: Learn more about web3 and contribute towards open source
+- 🥅 2023 Goals: Push more on OSS and AI Research. ~🥅 2022 Goals: Learn more about web3 and contribute towards open source~

 - ⚡ Fun fact: I love to read about emerging tech and play video games